Disruption-Free Migration: Video

-When an organization decides to move on from an existing Enterprise Content Management system, one question immediately arises: How do we get our workforce to use the new system while continuing to be as productive (hopefully even moreso) as they were the previous platform?
-In today’s industry we hear so much about user adoption guides, user training, and change management programs – clearly there is a need for all of it.
-However, even with all these transitional aids, it seems rare to see a level of success at which an organization can state that they truly provided a disruption-free migration.
+When an organization decides to move on from an existing Enterprise Content Management system, one question immediately arises: How do we get our workforce to use the new system while continuing to be as productive (hopefully even more so) as they were the previous platform?
+In today’s industry, we hear so much about user adoption guides, user training, and change management programs.
+There is certainly a need for all of it.
+However, even with all these transitional aids, it’s rare to see a level of success at which an organization can state that they truly provided a disruption-free migration.

 So, do we have to conclude that disruption-free migration is an illusion?
-Do we have to just accept that with adopting a new collaboration or content management platform will always come with a high level of interruption?
-The answer is simple: no. But we need to dig deeper to the underlying problems with the current paradigms of user adoption, change management and training so we can see how to provide the best solution for it.
+Must we accept that adopting a new collaboration or content management platform will always come with many interruptions?
+The answer is simple: no. But we need to dig deeper into the underlying problems with current paradigms of user adoption, change management and training.
+This way, we can see how to provide the best solution for it.

 Understand what content you currently have

 Organizations create a lot of content.
 Data volumes are growing astronomically year over year.
-The first pitfall during a migration project is assuming that all content is created equally and that all content needs to be migrated into the same environment.
-Active content, inactive content, sensitive content, content that needs to be kept as records in perpetuity … There are many different classifications for content and each of these classifications can (and maybe should) have a different migration plan.
-You need to address active content differently than sensitive content, but it’s impossible to know what you have and how to address it when you’re looking only at volume.
+The first pitfall during a migration project is assuming that all content is equal.
+And that, therefore, all content needs to be migrated into the same environment.
+Active content, inactive content, sensitive content, content that needs to be kept as records in perpetuity … There are many different classifications for content, and each of them can (and likely should) have a different migration plan.
+You need to address active content differently than sensitive content.
+But it’s impossible to know what you have and how to address it when you’re looking only at volume.

 Understand the differences between source and destination platforms